 Mixed Hearing Loss

-Both conductive and sensorineural losses occur at the same time.
+Both conductive and sensorineural losses occurring at the same time is also known as mixed hearing loss.